Alexandria Technical & Community College – Commercial Efficiency Program

 Client Overview

-Michaels Energy recently had the opportunity to work with one of Minnesota’s top-ranked technical colleges to conduct a campus-wide building study and find opportunities to save.
+Michaels Energy recently had the opportunity to work with Alexandria Technical & Community College (ATCC), one of Minnesota’s top-ranked two-year colleges, to conduct a campus-wide building study and find opportunities to save energy.

-The campus includes diverse building types, such as classrooms, labs, fitness facilities, vehicle storage, and specialized training spaces.
-The college’s Facilities team brought valuable experience and knowledge to the project—they know their systems inside and out and contributed many great ideas that we confirmed.
+The campus includes diverse building types, such as classrooms, automotive and welding shops, fitness facilities, vehicle storage, and specialized training spaces.
+ATCC’s Facilities team, led by Randy Anderson and Joel Seela, brought valuable experience and knowledge to the project—they know their systems inside and out and contributed many great ideas to the study process.
 Their team needed support in quantifying, validating, and prioritizing the many opportunities they already suspected existed.
-Even the savviest Facility teams can benefit from the added horsepower of a utility-backed program to help turn ideas into action.
+Even savvy facility teams can benefit from the added horsepower of a utility-backed program to help turn ideas into action.
 Still, aging equipment, varied HVAC systems, and complex controls created challenges that made it harder to identify actionable savings.
-While past improvements had been made, the college needed a trusted team, including their natural gas provider, and a clear roadmap to identify opportunities for deep energy savings.
+While past improvements had been made, the college needed a trusted team, including their natural gas provider CenterPoint Energy, and a clear roadmap to identify opportunities for deep energy savings.

 Solution

-Through the gas provider’s Commercial Efficiency program, Michaels Energy conducted a Phase 2 study in 2025, building on earlier work with this client.
+Through CenterPoint Energy’s Commercial Efficiency program, Michaels Energy conducted a Phase 2 study in 2025, building on earlier work with this client.
 The study included:

 • Onsite assessments and data logging